Computer Science and Engineering Department

 PhD, University of California, Davis, 2007.

-I am an associate professor at Computer Science and Engineering Department, University of Connecticut.
+I am a professor at Computer Science and Engineering Department, University of Connecticut.
 My research is on Computational Biology and Bioinformatics.
 Currently, my research is mainly on computational problems in population genomics.
 I am also interested in problems related to phylogenetics and high-throughput sequencing.

 What is new?